-According to a study conducted by Gallup a few years ago, only 20% of people can say that they genuinely enjoy their careers.
+According to a study conducted by Gallup a few years ago, only 20% of people can say that they have fulfilling careers.

-It’s important to define what the researchers mean when they use the term ‘career’.
-It’s not only paid work that counts.
-Whatever significant tasks people fill their days with, is included.
-Parenting, caring, volunteering and unpaid work are as relevant as traditional career roles.
+It’s important to note here that when the researchers use the term ‘career’, it’s not only paid work that counts.
+The focus included all of the significant tasks that fill our days – parenting, caring, volunteering and unpaid work are as relevant as traditional careers.

-The authors of the study suggest that career satisfaction may be the most essential of all five elements discussed in their book, Wellbeing.
-Even if we’re happy in our social relationships, have good health and reasonable financial security, career unhappiness eventually takes its toll on other areas because we spend so many hours of each week at work.
+The authors of the study suggest that a fulfilling career may be the most essential of all five elements discussed in their book, Wellbeing.
+Even if we’re happy in our social relationships, have good health and reasonable financial security, career unhappiness can eventually take its toll on other areas because we spend so many hours of each week at work.

 Conversely, those who are happy at work are twice as likely to be thriving in all other areas of life.